Projects and papers

-Here I collect recent projects, papers, and talks.
-Most projects stem from work in the industry or are part of my PhD.
+Here I collect recent projects and papers.
+Most projects stem from work in the industry or were part of my PhD.
 I enjoy specialised, under-explored, and niche areas while keeping an eye on the final product.
-Nothing gets me more excited than a challenging improvement to low-level infrastructure that results in large impact.
+Few things get me more excited than tackling challenging technical problems that result in large impact.
+You find many open-source projects on my GitHub profile and full list of academic publications on Google Scholar.

 Sloth

 Sloth is a library for key-stretching and plausibly-deniable encryption using the Secure Element on smartphones.
 By using the Secure Element, Sloth can provide effective rate-limiting against adversaries with physical access to the device and large computational resources.
-It is implemented for Android and iOS.
+It is implemented for Android and iOS and deployed to hundreds of thousands of devices through CoverDrop.

 Argon2Kt